-Why is a portion of the revenue generated by the Licensing Agency being paid to the Common Good Fund rather than having all of it paid to Retired Players?
+Why is a portion of the revenue generated by the Licensing Agency being paid to the Greater Good Fund rather than having all of it paid to Retired Players?

-How is the Common Good Fund going to work?
+How is the Greater Good Fund going to work?

-Under the Settlement, the NFL will contribute $42 million (the “NFL Common Good Fund Contribution”) over a period of eight years to a charitable fund called the “Common Good Fund.”
+Under the Settlement, the NFL will contribute $42 million (the “NFL Greater Good Fund Contribution”) over a period of eight years to a charitable fund called the “Greater Good Fund.”

-The Settlement requires the establishment of a not-for-profit charitable foundation called the “Common Good Entity” to run the Common Good Fund to benefit retired NFL players.
+The Settlement requires the establishment of a not-for-profit charitable foundation called the “Common Good Entity” to run the Greater Good Fund to benefit retired NFL players.